Burak-Tasci/flask-tutorial-app/README.md

 # flask-tutorial-app
-Here is a flask app which i did with a tutorial, nothing speacil.
+Here is a flask app which i did with a tutorial, nothing special.